 Through Daydreamers, Katina has helped thousands of people, especially high performers and self-identified “non-artists," build sustainable creative practices that improve their health, cognition, and capacity to thrive in uncertainty.

 Katina is a sought-after speaker on creativity, burnout, innovation, and the future of well-being.
-She's shared her insights with organizations like the Aspen Institute (where she is a Health Fellow), and has spoken on stages across the country, advising institutions on designing healthier, more imaginative systems for work and life.
+She gave an official TED Talk in May 2026 and has shared her insights with organizations like the Aspen Institute (where she is a Health Fellow).
+Katina has spoken on stages across the country - giving keynotes and advising institutions on designing healthier, more imaginative systems for work and life.

 Across all her work, Katina is driven by one mission: To help people wake up their creative brains and feel more alive - in work, health, and everyday life.